mtnmunuklu/alterix/README.md

 ## Overview

 Sigma is an open-source project that provides a rule format and a set of tools for the creation and sharing of detection rules for security operations.
+Yara is a tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples.
 CRYPTTECH's SIEM product uses a proprietary query language for searching through logs and identifying security events.
-Alterix serves as a bridge between the two, allowing security teams to leverage their existing Sigma rule sets with the advanced capabilities of CRYPTTECH's SIEM product.
+Alterix serves as a bridge between Sigma, Yara, and CRYPTTECH's SIEM product, allowing security teams to leverage their existing Sigma and Yara rule sets with the advanced capabilities of CRYPTTECH's SIEM product.

 ## Installation
 To use Alterix, you have two options for installation: